-Overall theme: Macrophages play a critical role in inflammatory diseases via the elaboration of cytokines.
-We have observed that macrophages undergoing an intracellular ER stress response called the “Unfolded Protein Response” produce greatly augmented levels of cytokines in response to infectious stimuli such as Toll-like receptors.
-The Unfolded Protein Response has been implicated in such diverse processes as viral infection, cancer, neurodegenerative disease, autoimmune diseases, diabetes and cardiovascular disease.
+Overall theme: The endoplasmic reticulum stress response known as the “Unfolded Protein Response” (UPR) has been implicated in such diverse processes as viral infection, cancer, neurodegenerative disease, autoimmune diseases, diabetes and cardiovascular disease.

-- One form of arthritis, known as spondyloarthritis, is strongly linked to the MHC class I allele HLA-B27, a protein that misfolds.
+3) Spondyloarthritis: One form of arthritis, known as spondyloarthritis, is strongly linked to the MHC class I allele HLA-B27, a protein that misfolds and induces a UPR.
 We have found that macrophages from spondyloarthritis patients produce greatly increased IL-23, even apart from obvious UPR induction.
-Current efforts are focusing on understanding the genetic and biochemical mechanisms supporting cytokine dysregulation in these patients.
+Current efforts are focusing on understanding the genetic and biochemical mechanisms supporting cytokine dysregulation